Shivrajpatdev/Silver-Move/README.md

 - National Institute on Aging — Three Types of Exercise: https://www.nia.nih.gov/health/four-types-exercise-can-improve-your-health-and-physical-ability
 - National Institute on Aging — Health Benefits of Exercise: https://www.nia.nih.gov/health/exercise-and-physical-activity/health-benefits-exercise-and-physical-activity
 - World Health Organization — Physical Activity: https://www.who.int/initiatives/behealthy/physical-activity

-## 🤖 AI Assistance

-AI tools were used to assist with code generation, organization, debugging ideas and documentation.
-The project owner should review, test and understand the code before presenting the project as their work.

 ## 👤 Author